sriramss/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

           The process can be fully automated by using the SQUASHFS_ROOT_PW_HASH environment variable (see below) along with either -d or -N

-          -a             Do *not* modifify the authorized_keys file in the squashfs.
+          -a             Do *not* modify the authorized_keys file in the squashfs.
                          If modifying a previously modified image, or an authorized_keys file that contains the public key is already included in the directory used with the -d option, you may